ppoleszak/message-cipher/README.md

-# Message Encryptor
+# Message Cipher Encryptor & Decryptor

-This message encryptor combines a simplified Homophonic Cipher with a Transposition Cipher to provide a more secure encryption method.
+This message encryptor and decryptor combines a simplified Homophonic Cipher with a Transposition Cipher to provide a more secure encryption method.

 ## How it works